FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/assemble_service.md

 ### 1.2 DefaultTransactionManager

-- DefaultTransactionManager is the default TransactionManager, which uses the key generated at Client initialization when signing transactions。
+-DefaultTransactionManager is the default TransactionManager, which uses the key generated at Client initialization when signing transactions。
 - Use the default ContractGasProvider.
-By default, the returned gaslimit is 9000000 and the gas price is 4100000000.
+By default, the returned gaslimit is 9000000 and the gas price is 4100000000
 - Use the default NonceAndBlockLimitProvider.
 The default returned block limit is the value returned by the client interface getBlockLimit.
-The default returned nonce is the UUID.。
+The default returned nonce is the UUID。

 ### 1.3 ProxySignTransactionManager

 - The external signature of the TransactionManager, users can implement their own 'AsyncTransactionSignercInterface' interface, set into the ProxySignTransactionManager object, in the signature are signed using the implemented AsyncTransactionSignercInterface object。
 - Use the default ContractGasProvider.
-By default, the returned gaslimit is 9000000 and the gas price is 4100000000.
+By default, the returned gaslimit is 9000000 and the gas price is 4100000000
 - Use the default NonceAndBlockLimitProvider.
 The default returned block limit is the value returned by the client interface getBlockLimit.
-The default returned nonce is the UUID.。
+The default returned nonce is the UUID。
-- Use the default AsyncTransactionSignercInterface: TransactionJniSignerService, which still uses the key generated at client initialization by default。
+- Use the default AsyncTransactionSignercInterface: TransactionJniSignerService.
+By default, the key generated when the client is initialized is still used。

 Users can call the 'setAsyncTransactionSigner' interface to replace their own objects that implement the AsyncTransactionSignercInterface interface。